jzaragosa06/flask_server/README.md

     transformer_exog=StandardScaler(),
 )
 ```

 The decision tree can be visualized using the diagram below:
 ![decision tree regression](https://www.researchgate.net/publication/348456545/figure/fig1/AS:981743439994883@1611077284634/Schematic-of-a-Decision-Tree-The-figure-shows-an-example-of-a-decision-tree-with-3.png)

 We used `skforecast` package to transform this model into a forecasting model.
 To optimize the hybrid model specific for a time series data, we perform a hyperparameter tuning using random search for the parameters of the models.
-We use `Mean Squared Error` as metric.
+We use `Mean Squared Error` as metric.The data are normalized using the StandardScaler from `sklearn.preprocessing`

 ```python
 param_grid = {